Mary Richardson: Damaging the Rokeby Venus

-As a fascist
+Member of British Union of Fascists

 In 1932, after forming the belief that fascism was the "only path to a 'Greater Britain,'" Richardson joined the British Union of Fascists (BUF), led by Sir Oswald Mosley.
 She claimed that "I was first attracted to the Blackshirts because I saw in them the courage, the action, the loyalty, the gift of service and the ability to serve which I had known in the suffragette movement".
 Richardson rose quickly through the BUF ranks and by 1934 was Chief Organiser for the Women's Section of the party.
 She left within two years after becoming disillusioned with the sincerity of its policy on women.

-Two other prominent suffragette leaders to gain high office in the BUF were Norah Elam and Commandant Mary Sophia Allen.
+Two other prominent suffragette leaders to attain high office in the BUF were Norah Elam and Commandant Mary Sophia Allen.

 Later life

-In 1930, she adopted a young baby boy, named Roger Robert, whom she gave the name Richardson.
+In 1930, she adopted a young baby boy, named Roger Robert, to whom she gave her surname.

 Richardson published her autobiography, Laugh a Defiance, in 1953.
 She died at her flat in Hastings on 7 November 1961.